 Start your engines: Chicago Auto Show returns to McCormick Place this weekend

-This year’s exhibition will feature three indoor test tracks, three outdoor “ride-and-drives” and 10 electric vehicle manufacturers, including the debut of Tesla, Lucid Motors and Rivian.
+This year’s exhibition will feature three indoor test tracks, three outdoor “ride-and-drives” and nine electric vehicle manufacturers, including the debut of Tesla and Lucid Motors.

-The Chicago Auto Show returns to McCormick Place Convention Center on Saturday, with a record number of electric vehicle manufacturers, including the debut of Tesla, Lucid Motors and Rivian, stepping into the spotlight amid the loss of a mainstay automaker.
+The Chicago Auto Show returns to McCormick Place Convention Center on Saturday, with a record number of electric vehicle manufacturers, including the debut of Tesla and Lucid Motors, stepping into the spotlight amid the loss of a mainstay automaker.

 The 10-day event, which organizers tout as the largest auto show in the country at 750,000 square feet, will feature almost 1,000 vehicles and hundreds of thousands of square feet of test-driving tracks.

-This will be the first year at the auto show for brands including Tesla, Lucid Motors and Rivian.
+This will be the first year at the auto show for brands including Tesla and Lucid Motors.
 In addition to Models X and Y, Tesla will be showing the Model 3, which has been redesigned for 2024, featuring a sleeker look and fresher cabin with an 8-inch screen in the rear.
+Rivian was also supposed to make their Chicago Auto Show debut this year, but dropped out last minute due to complications, a Chicago Automobile Trade Association representative said.

 “For a lot of these car companies, it’s their first auto show, so it’ll be interesting to see how they do compared to the others,” said Mark Bilek, Chicago Automobile Trade Association’s senior director of project management, membership and technology.

-Note: Correction: This story has been updated to say that Rivian has dropped out of the Chicago Auto Show.